isomerpages/enterprisesg-cpso/_consumers/03-product-safety-alerts-and-recalls/furniture.md

 <img src="/images/product-safety-alerts-and-recalls/furniture/ikea-hemnes-bookcase.png" alt="Ikea Hemnes bookcase 1" style="width:546px;height:337px;"><br>

+The shelves of the affected bookcases & glass-door cabinets may shrink and fall in temperate countries, causing injury.

+Such phenomenon is observed in cold climates for households using indoor heaters.
+The warm and dry air may cause the shelves, which are made of wood, to dry and shrink in the process.
+Tropical countries like Singapore are unlikely to be affected by this but consumers who wish to exercise precautionary measures can contact IKEA to obtain a free kit containing longer shelf support pins.

+For more information, please contact IKEA at customerservice.ikeasg@ikano.asia or +6586 6868.

 Refer to the listing below for more product safety alerts and recalls.

 **Product recalls**